myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 date:   2019-03-29 15:00:00
 tags: cryptography
 author: Antoine Brunet
-permalink: brute-force-encrypted-file.html
+permalink: finding-cipher-algorithm-encrypted-file.html
 comments: true
-description: "I was solving a CTF challenge when I had to face to an encrypted file I got from a ftp I just compromised.
-I decided to write a quick write up about how I managed to find the cipher algorithm used to encrypt the file in the goal of brute force it."
+description: "I was solving a CTF challenge when I came in contact with an encrypted file I downloaded from a FTP that I had just compromised.
+I decided to write a quick write up about how I managed to find the cipher algorithm used to encrypt the file in the goal of brute forcing it."
 keywords: "brute force, openssl, CTF, challenge, write up, encrypted file, cryptography"
 ---

 # CTF context

-I was solving a CTF challenge when I had to face to an encrypted file I got from a ftp I just compromised.
+I was solving a CTF challenge when I came in contact with an encrypted file I downloaded from a FTP that I had just compromised.
-I decided to write a quick write up about how I managed to find the cipher algorithm used to encrypt the file in the goal of brute force it.
+I decided to write a quick write up about how I managed to find the cipher algorithm used to encrypt the file in the goal of brute forcing it.

-Actually there is no process or magic tricks to truly defined the cipher algorithm used from an encrypt file.
-What I managed to do is just a good to improve your chance to get the good one straight (In my CTF I was super lucky, in real life things can be much more harder).
+Actually, there is no process or magic trick to truly define the cipher algorithm used from an encrypted file.
+What I managed to do is improve your chance to find the good one straight away (In my CTF I was super lucky, in real life things can be much more difficult).

 # Operating mode

-I got the encrypted file `secret.enc`.
-After a read it's looks like a base64 encoding.
+I downloaded the encrypted file `secret.enc`.
+After reading, it appears to be a base64 encoding.

 ```
 $ cat secret.enc
 U2FsdGVkX189L7GA0iY9tjKWp+KoX6ugH/Aw6Wb1Qtlg3gm9OU0xwFCTaI60oL2DRTfiDMroSFTRYgD7Bor+8Ca/Z3ogamDQfi2RyZLOwLsy2oj7IkMZf7lCqS5izjQ1
 ```

-I decode it with the following command.
+I decode it with the following command:

 ```
 $ base64 -d secret.enc